Shakakai/100x/team.md

 intro_image_hide_on_mobile: false
 ---

+# About 100x

+Founded in 2023 by Todd Cullen as an outgrowth of his LLM consulting projects.
+100x is freelancer collective of designers, engineers, and industry veterans who colloborate on AI-centric projects for the Fortune 500 and VC-backed startups.

 # Meet The Team

 The 100x team is distinguished by its deep expertise in AI and technological innovation, led by professionals like Todd Cullen, who have a proven track record in leveraging Large Language Models (LLMs) and serving in pivotal roles such as Chief Technology Officer.